 - “Slippery when wet” roads: Speaking of more rain in the spring, you should know that the first time it rains in a season is usually the most dangerous for driving.
 The rain will start to lift and wash away oils and debris stuck to the road during the winter.
 All of those contaminants can act as slicks on the road, making your tires lose traction and possibly causing a spin-out.
 Subsequent rains in the season should be less dangerous, though, because all of the oil and such will have already been washed away.

 Legal Help You Can Count On After a Crash

-Dangerous road conditions in the spring might cause you to crash, but the blame might not be fully placed on Mother Nature.
-It could be possible that a local municipality or statewide organization could be partially liable for failing to upkeep roads as needed.
-The details can be tricky in a one-car crash, though.
+Dangerous road conditions in the spring can be the cause of an unwanted car crash, but the blame may not always be fully placed on Mother Nature.
+Other parties could be partially liable for failing to upkeep roads, or handle other obligations.
 To get the guidance and help you need to see your claim through to the end with confidence, let Metzger Wickersham handle it.
-Our car accident lawyers serve clients throughout Pennsylvania with experience gathered throughout the last 130+ years.
+Our car accident lawyers serve clients throughout Pennsylvania, with over 130 years of experience to put to work for you.

 Let’s talk about your car accident and legal options today.
 Call (888) 286-2850.